• Skip to primary navigation

 2. Marinate the salmon in half of the sauce for 15-30 minutes.

-3. Arrange salmon on a foil-lined baking sheet and bake at 350°F for 15-20 minutes, depending on the thickness of the salmon.
+3. Arrange salmon on a foil-lined baking sheet or oven-proof skillet and bake at 350°F for 15-20 minutes, depending on the thickness of the salmon.

 4. Baste the salmon with the leftover marinade halfway through.